 \paragraph{Differential Privacy}

-Differential Privacy (DP)~\cite{dwork2006,10.1007/11787006_1,dwork2006our,dwork2006calibrating} has emerged as the de facto standard for protecting the privacy of individuals.
-Informally, DP captures the increased risk to an individual's privacy incurred by his participation in the learning process.
-As a simplified intuitive example, consider a participant being surveyed on a sensitive topic.
-In order to achieve differential privacy, one needs a source of randomness, thus the participant decides to flip a coin.
-Depending on the result (heads or tails), the participant can reply truthfully, or at random.
-Now an attacker can not know if the decision was taken based on the participant's actual preference, or due to the coin toss.
-Of course, to get meaningful results, we need to bias the coin towards the true data.
-In this simple example, the logarithm of the ratio $Pr[\text{heads}] / Pr[\text{tails}]$ represent the privacy cost (also referred to as the privacy budget), denoted traditionally by $\varepsilon$.
-Yet, one has to be careful in designing a DP mechanism, as it is often hard to achieve a meaningful privacy guarantee in a practical way (i.e., avoid adding a lot of noise and maintain high accuracy)~\cite{DBLP:conf/bigdataconf/TriastcynF19,DanassisPalma}.
-A variation of DP, especially useful in our context, given the decentralized nature of federated learning, is Local Differential Privacy (LDP)~\cite{dwork2014algorithmic}.
-LDP is a generalization of DP that provides a bound on the outcome probabilities for any pair of individual participants rather than populations differing on a single participant.
-Intuitively, it means that one cannot hide in the crowd.
-Another strength of LDP is that it does not use a centralized model to add noise--participants sanitize their data themselves-- providing privacy protection against a malicious data curator.
-For a more comprehensive overview of DP, we refer the reader to~\cite{triastcyn2020data,dwork2014algorithmic}.
+Differential Privacy (DP)~\cite{dwork2006,dwork2006our,dwork2006calibrating} has emerged as the de facto standard for protecting the privacy of individuals.
+Informally, DP captures the increased risk to an individual's privacy incurred by participating in the learning process.
+Consider a participant being surveyed on a sensitive topic as a simplified, intuitive example.
+To achieve differential privacy, one needs a source of randomness; thus, the participant decides to flip a coin.
+Depending on the result (heads or tails), the participant can reply truthfully or randomly.
+An attacker can not know if the decision was taken based on the participant's preference or due to the coin toss.
+Of course, to get meaningful results, we need to bias the coin toward the actual data.
+In this simple example, the logarithm of the ratio $Pr[\text{heads}] / Pr[\text{tails}]$ represents the privacy cost (also referred to as the privacy budget), denoted traditionally by $\varepsilon$.
+Yet, one must be careful in designing a DP mechanism, as it is often hard to practically achieve a meaningful privacy guarantee (i.e., avoid adding a lot of noise and maintain high accuracy)~\cite{DBLP:conf/bigdataconf/TriastcynF19,DanassisPalma}.
+A variation of DP, instrumental in our context, given the decentralized nature of federated learning, is Local Differential Privacy (LDP)~\cite{kasiviswanathan2011can,dwork2014algorithmic}.
+LDP is a generalization of DP that assumes all communication between the data providers and the Center is public.
+Hence, we do not rely on the Center to take appropriate privacy measures and instead try limit information leakage in all communication.
+This allows us to work with untrusted central coordinators.
+An orthogonal concept is datapoint-level vs. user-level DP~\cite{wang2019beyond,augenstein2019generative,liu2020learning}.
+In user-level privacy, we attempt to protect datasets at the level of the data provider, rather than at the level of data-point.
+While this is typical in the cross-device FL where each data-provider represents the data of a single user, this does not make sense for multi-institutional collaboration~\cite{liu2022privacy}.
+In the setting we consider, each hospital (data provider) aggregates data from many patients.
+Thus, each user we want to protect is associated with a single data point, making datapoint-level DP more relevant.
+Thus, we consider datapoint-level local DP.
 We assume that the participants and the Center are {\em honest but curious}, i.e., they don't actively attempt to corrupt the protocol but will try to learn about each other's data.